San Francisco 49ers: Kyle Shanahan years (2017–present)

 After hiring John Lynch as general manager and Kyle Shanahan as head coach, the 49ers started the 2017 season with nine consecutive losses.
 During this time, they traded for New England Patriots backup quarterback Jimmy Garoppolo.
 After a win over the New York Giants and a loss to the Seattle Seahawks, Garoppolo was named the starter after rookie C. J. Beathard suffered an injury.
 The 49ers won their last five games with Garoppolo at the helm and finished the season 6–10.
 After the season, the 49ers signed Garoppolo to a five-year, $137.5 million contract extension.
 This made him the highest-paid player in NFL history on a per-year basis at the time.
-During the third-week matchup between the 49ers and Kansas City Chiefs, Jimmy Garoppolo tore his ACL, and was ruled out for the rest of the 2018 season.
+During the third-week matchup between the 49ers and Kansas City Chiefs, Garoppolo tore his ACL, and was ruled out for the rest of the 2018 season.
+The 49ers struggled to a 4–12 record in the 2018 season.

 The 49ers started the 2019 season with an 8–0 record.
 This was the first time they had gone 8–0 since 1990, where they started the season 10–0 and eventually lost in the NFC Championship Game.
 In Week 7, the 49ers defeated the Washington Redskins at FedExField in a game referred to as a Mud Bowl with a final score of 9–0.
 This was the first time the 49ers shut out an opponent since Week 1 of the 2016 season, versus the Los Angeles Rams.
 In Week 8, the 49ers defeated the Carolina Panthers, 51–13, making it the 12th time the team has scored 50 points or more against opponents in the regular season.
 The 49ers' undefeated record was broken in Week 10 with an overtime loss against the Seattle Seahawks, giving them an 8–1 record.
 They went on to beat the Arizona Cardinals, the Green Bay Packers, and the New Orleans Saints, while losing to the Baltimore Ravens by a last-second field goal, dropping them to 11–2.
 The 49ers then lost their next game in the final seconds to the Atlanta Falcons.
-The 49ers defeated the Los Angeles Rams 34-31 and advanced to 12–3, eliminating the Rams from playoff contention in the process.
+The 49ers defeated the Los Angeles Rams 34–31 and advanced to 12–3, eliminating the Rams from playoff contention in the process.